That's the Way It Is (Elvis Presley album): Content

-The original vinyl LP consisted of eight tracks recorded in the studio in Nashville at the marathon sessions in June 1970 that would also yield several singles and the Elvis Country album, and four tracks from his August 1970 engagement at The International Hotel in Las Vegas.
-The track "You Don't Have to Say You Love Me" had been released as the advance single on October 6; its b-side, "Patch It Up", appears in a live version here.
-"The Next Step Is Love" had previously been released as a B-side in July 1970, and its A-side "I've Lost You" appears in a live version here too.
+The original album consisted of eight tracks recorded at the RCA studio B in Nashville at the marathon sessions in June 1970 that also produced several singles and the Elvis Country album and four tracks from his August 1970 engagement at The International Hotel in Las Vegas.
+The track "You Don't Have to Say You Love Me" had been released as the advance single on October 6, 1970; its b-side, "Patch It Up", appears in a live version here.
+"The Next Step Is Love" had previously been released as a B-side in July 1970, and its A-side "I've Lost You" also appears in a live version.
 The concert version of "I Just Can't Help Believin" from this album was released as a single in the United Kingdom in November 1971, reaching number six on the UK Singles Chart.
 Its b-side "How the Web Was Woven" was also taken from this album.
 A rehearsal version of the latter song was featured in the 1970 documentary Elvis: That's the Way It Is.